OpenRailAssociation/osrd-website/content/docs/guides/deploy/docker-compose/_index.en.md

 description: Using docker compose for single node deployment
 ---

 The OSRD project includes a `docker-compose.yml` file designed to facilitate the deployment of a fully functional OSRD environment.
-Primarily intended for development purposes, this Docker Compose configuration can also be adapted for quick, single-node deployments.
+Only intended for development purposes, this Docker Compose configuration could be adapted for quick, single-node deployments.

+{{% alert title="Disclaimer" color="warning"%}}
+This setup is designed for development only.
+For example no authentication is supported and the front-end is served in development mode (rebuilt on the fly).
+If you mean to deploy a production ready version of OSRD, please follow the [Kubernetes-based deployment](../kubernetes/)
+{{% /alert %}}

 ## Prerequisites